art345/MeToo/index.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script><blockquote class="twitter-tweet" data-lang="fr"><p lang="en" dir="ltr">I talked to a girl who says she went on a date with <a href="https://twitter.com/azizansari?ref_src=twsrc%5Etfw">@azizansari</a> in an exclusive for <a href="https://twitter.com/babedotnet?ref_src=twsrc%5Etfw">@babedotnet</a>.
 She told me, &quot;It was by far the worst experience with a man I’ve ever had.&quot; I believe her. <a href="https://twitter.com/hashtag/TimesUp?src=hash&amp;ref_src=twsrc%5Etfw">#TimesUp</a> <a href="https://twitter.com/hashtag/MeToo?src=hash&amp;ref_src=twsrc%5Etfw">#MeToo</a> <a href="https://twitter.com/hashtag/AzizAnsari?src=hash&amp;ref_src=twsrc%5Etfw">#AzizAnsari</a> <a href="https://t.co/p7q0fjSsh0">https://t.co/p7q0fjSsh0</a></p>&mdash; Katie Way (@k80way) <a href="https://twitter.com/k80way/status/952327321431756801?ref_src=twsrc%5Etfw">13 janvier 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <br>
 Finally, this tweet from Katie Way denounces Aziz Ansari, a famous American actor.
 Not surprisingly, all these popular tweets have in common that they denounce someone or something (Trump, Roy Moore, the double standard, Aziz Ansari).
+Moreover, these popular tweets are also at the origin of activity peaks.
+Indeed, these celebrities have a high number of followers, hence the sharing effect is exponential.

 <br><br>